Bidyut415/Web-Projects/README.md

 it's a simple img Gellary here we can see img
 # Weather App
 in this mini project we can see weather report of various state
+# QR Code Generator
+using this project we can generate qr code of any url